-12.3 The Cathedral (The King's School) Choristers
+11.3 The Cathedral (The King's School) Choristers

 The School's links with Peterborough Cathedral are both historic and enduring.
-The King's (The Cathedral) School was first established to educate the choristers at The Cathedral.
-As a School we understand the enormous commitment that choristers undertake but also see the enormous benefits that they receive - an outstanding musical education with the benefit of being educated at an oversubscribed School reflective of their impressive educational outcomes.
+The King's (The Cathedral) School was first established to educate the Choristers at The Cathedral.
+As a School we understand the enormous commitment that Choristers undertake but also see the enormous benefits that they receive - an outstanding musical education with the benefit of being educated at an over subscribed School reflective of their impressive educational outcomes.

-The King's (The Cathedral) School, through the Deputy Headteacher (Pastoral), will liaise with Cathedral staff fortnightly (principally through the Cathedral's Director of Music) to monitor the mental health and wellbeing of the Cathedral (The King's School) choristers.
+The King's (The Cathedral) School, through the Deputy Headteacher (Pastoral), will liaise with Cathedral staff fortnightly (principally through the Cathedral's Director of Music) to monitor the mental health and wellbeing of the Cathedral (The King's School) Choristers.

-13. Supporting Peers
+12. Supporting Peers